chicolucio/chicolucio.github.io/_pages/home.md

 .btn--success}, a science communication project I launched that utilizes Python programming.
 The project website is written in Brazilian Portuguese.

-I am currently a Python and Data Science instructor at Hashtag Treinamentos, a leading company in the online education sector in Brazil.
+I am currently a **Python and Data Science instructor** at Hashtag Treinamentos, a leading company in the online education sector in Brazil.
 In this role, I leverage my extensive experience in Python programming to facilitate impactful learning experiences.

-Prior to this, I was a data scientist at NECTO Systems, working on projects for Uber.
+Prior to this, I was a **Data Scientist** at NECTO Systems, working on projects for Uber.
 I also spent a decade in the education industry, where I founded a research group with students to develop programs generating visualizations to aid the understanding of abstract chemical concepts.
 Additionally, I have held positions as a laboratory manager, an environmental analyst, and a scientific researcher in chemistry.

 Explore [my portfolio](portfolio.md){: .btn .btn--info} for
 further details about my projects.